suresh1106/Revenue-Cycle-Management/README.md

 RCM in US healthcare Managemnet:
       To understand the RCM cycle we need to understand the 3 most important bodies that play a crucial role in entire RCM Cycle.
 They are Patient, Provider & Payer.

-Claim DashboardThe Claims Dashboard in Revenue Cycle Management (RCM) serves multiple objectives related to monitoring and analyzing the claims process.
+Claim Dashboard:The Claims Dashboard in Revenue Cycle Management (RCM) serves multiple objectives related to monitoring and analyzing the claims process.
 It provides a comprehensive overview of claim submissions, trends, and performance metrics

+The primary objective of the Claims Dashboard is to provide a detailed and interactive view of the claims process, enabling stakeholders to:

+Identify trends and patterns in claim submissions and charges.
+Evaluate the distribution of charges among different payers and providers.
+Compare charges across different services.
+Monitor the volume and age of claims.
+Assess the success rate and quality of claim submissions.